Plonk

 ‘Splendid, a little tipple.
 Wine?’
 Enquired the prospective Eighth Duke of Earlsford.

-‘Wine,’ agreed the potential Eight Earl of Dukesford.
+‘Wine,’ agreed the potential Eighth Earl of Dukesford.

 ‘Nothing excessive, work in the morning and what not,’ said Marco.
 Marco worked a gruelling sixty-seven minutes a week as a stamp collector in the local abattoir, and needed to be up early for his morning ablutions.
 Stamp collecting was a difficult business at the best of times, especially when one worked without any arms.

 ‘Nothing of the sort,’ agreed Polo, who worked eighty-six hours a day at the local mine, sorting out left and right chop sticks and making sure there were no double-lefts or double-rights.
 It was an especially hard job, as the natural light in the mine was limited.
-If he had been more contrarian he might have asked his foreman why he was forced to carry his chop sticks down into the mine each day to sort, rather than working up in the naked light of day.
-Polo had never thought to ask.
-He was not a man of contrarian tendencies.
+Polo - Keith - had won employee of the month ninety-seven months in a row.

 ‘Just a quick one.’